Glandular fever

 People with an infection often have a sore throat and inflamed tonsils.
 They often also experience general symptoms such as a high temperature, headache, a feeling of being unwell and fatigue.

 In addition, the lymph nodes on both sides of the neck are typically swollen and the spleen enlarged.
+Other lymph nodes may also be swollen.

-If children under the age of 10 contract EBV, the infection is much milder than in adolescents.
+If children under the age of 10 contract EBV, the infection is usually much milder than in adolescents.
 They normally don’t display any of the typical symptoms, and so the infection often goes unnoticed.
+Small children usually have no symptoms.

-Symptoms such as fever, throat infection and lymph node swelling may last for longer than 6 months in some cases.
+Symptoms such as fatigue, fever, throat infection and lymph node swelling may last for longer than 6 months in some cases.
 However, this chronic form of the disease is very rare.

 What causes glandular fever?